Not all paper was created equal or at least that’s what Paper Grammage “says” 🙂

-Find out the quick way – simply order your free paper sample booklet!
+Find out the quick way – simply order your paper sample booklet!

-Understanding GSM paper weight should make your choice easier when it comes to selecting options on our printed products.
-When it comes to our printed and marketing materials, no one wants a cheap or sub-par looking product.
+Understanding GSM paper weight should make your choice easier when it comes to selecting options for our printed products.
+When it comes to our printed and marketing materials, no one wants a cheap or sub-par-looking product.
 Therefore, choosing the paper grammage that best illustrates the value you provide is always a good idea.

-Everyday office copier and printer paper tends to be 80-100gsm.
+Everyday office copier and printer paper tend to be 80-100gsm.
 This is a commonly used paper known as offset paper.
-It takes colour well due to its high brightness and uncoated rough surface and can be printed and written on over and over again.
+It takes colour well due to its high brightness and uncoated rough surface and can be printed and written on repeatedly.